-Running in deep-groove, sealed-for-life ball bearings the headstock spindle was bored through 16 mm, had a No. Morse taper socket and was equipped with a safe (though slow-to-change) "bolt-on" spindle nose.
+Running in deep-groove, sealed-for-life ball bearings the headstock spindle was bored through 16 mm, had a No. Morse taper socket and was equipped with a safe (though slow-to-change) "bolt-on" spindle nose flange.
 Driven by a 500 Watt motor, six spindle speeds were provided that ranged from 200 to 2400 r.p.m. on a 50-cycle supply and 250 to 2800 on 60-cycle (as used in North America).
+The speed range is pretty well spot-on for small moselling work, allowing larger casting to be turned as well as small pins.

 Able to be set over for the turning of slight tapers, the tailstock carried a 22 mm diameter spindle fitted with a No. 1 Morse taper socket.

-A most useful addition was the powered vertical milling and drilling attachment; this bolted to the back of the bed and was driven (though a V-belt) by a 200 Watt motor that provided three speeds of 380, 700 and 1600 r.p.m. on a 50-cycle supply and 450, 800 and 1900 r.p.m. on 60-cycle.
+For the home workshop - especially one inside the hose or flat - the most useful addition is the powered vertical milling and drilling attachment; this bolted to the back of the bed and was driven (though a V-belt) by a 200 Watt motor that provided three speeds of 380, 700 and 1600 r.p.m. on a 50-cycle supply and 450, 800 and 1900 r.p.m. on 60-cycle.
 The maximum clearance between screwed spindle nose and the boring table was 200 mm, the working radius 82 and quill travel, by either quick-feed lever or an optional worm-and-wheel fine feed attachment, 30 mm.

 A CNC version of the Emco Compact 5 was also made..